 Enoch Powell - Born in Birmingham in 1912, John Enoch Powell was Conservative MP for Wolverhampton South West from 1950 to 1974 .
 The Powells were of Welsh descent, having moved to the Black Country during the early 19th century.
 His great-grandfather was a coal miner, and his grandfather had been employed in the iron trade.
 A mesmerising orator, Enoch Powell was often thought of as a future Prime Minister, until in 1968 he made his controversial ‘Rivers of Blood’ speech, warning on the alleged dangers of mass immigration.
 He was sacked from his position as Edward Heath’s Shadow Defence Secretary and memorably remarked that ‘all political lives end in failure’, including his own.
 Nevertheless, his supporters claimed that his large public following helped the Conservatives to win the 1970 General Election, and perhaps lose them the following election at which he endorsed a vote for Labour.
 Before entering politics, he had been a brilliant classical scholar at Cambridge, becoming a Professor of Ancient Greek at the age of twenty-five.
 During the Second World War he served in staff and intelligence positions, reaching the rank of brigadier in his early thirties.
 He was also a gifted writer and poet, and his Collected Poems appeared in 1990.
 Despite his earlier atheism he became a devout Anglican, having thought in 1949 ‘that he heard the bells of St Peter’s Wolverhampton calling him’ while walking to his flat in his future constituency.
 Often an outspoken, prickly and divisive figure, his talents and integrity meant that he was admired across the political spectrum, including by Denis Healey and Tony Benn, a personal friend.

 Emma Purshouse - Freelance performance poet, writer, stand-up comedienne and workshop facilitator Emma Purshouse lives in her home town of Wolverhampton and performs her work nationally.
 She is a published author and winner of poetry slams and has a degree in English from Wolverhampton University as well as an MA in creative writing.
 Emma has performed at venues that include the Lighthouse Cinema, Wolverhampton Art Gallery, The Gateway in Shrewsbury, Cheltenham Festival of Literature and London’s Whitechapel Gallery.
 She received Arts Council funding to produce and promote ‘The Professor Vyle Show’, a one hour, one woman performance poetry play where characters from a traditional Punch and Judy show are transported into the world of daytime television.
 When working with children, Emma is keen to show that words are fun, and she is currently working in West Midlands schools as part of the Birmingham based Write On project.
 She also ran a children’s writing group for Wolverhampton Libraries for ten years.
 Two of her children’s poems were short-listed for the Belmont Poetry Prize in 2005 and another poem was highly commended in 2007.
 Emma began working as a stand-up comedian in 2005 and as her character, Penny Whistle, she has appeared at Wolverhampton’s Varsity, Stourbridge Town Hall, Bridgnorth’s Cinnamon Café, Manchester’s Comedy Balloon, The Station in Solihull and The Holly Bush in Cradley Heath.
 Emma’s advice to people just starting out is, ‘Go for it; sometimes you get to share a dressing room with someone off the tele.’
 Her CD, Upsetting the Apple Cart, was released by Offa’s Press in 2010.
 Fair or Fowl, a CD of poems for children, has been released by Rowan Berry Press.
 Working with photographer Martin Parr in 2012, Emma and Dame Margaret Drabble wrote articles and stories based on conversations with women of the Black Country.
 Margaret spent a number of days in the area and Emma used her local knowledge and relationships to introduce her to Black Country women, as well as the local dialect.
 Margaret Drabble subsequently wrote three beautiful, locally resonant, short stories: ‘That Lucky Dress’, ‘Hot Pork Sandwich’ and ‘Going Home’.
 Emma’s novel, Scratters, set in the Black Country, was shortlisted for the Mslexia unpublished novel prize in 2012.
 She is a descendant of nail-makers and together with two other Black Country poets, Iris Rhodes and Marion Cockin, her poems were published in The Nailmakers’ Daughters.
-Emma has also written a brilliant introduction to poetry for children, ‘I once knew a poem who wore a hat’, as well as a delightful guide to the Staffs and Worcs canal.
-Emma’s website Watch video
+Emma has also written a brilliant introduction to poetry for children, ‘I once knew a poem who wore a hat’, as well as a delightful guide to the Staffs and Worcs canal, and edited, with Dave Reeves & Simon Fletcher, The Poetry of The Black Country.
+Emma’s website Watch videos

 Hayley Price - Born in 1966, Hayley Price began gymnastics at age 7, coached by Hazel Palmer at the Wolverhampton Gymnastics Club and later by John Reeves at the Redditich & Bromsgrove OLGC.
 A double British Gymnastics Champion, she represented Great Britain in the World & European Championships and at the Los Angeles Olympics.
 Now a TV sports commentator and media presenter, Hayley has been inducted into Wolverhampton Sport’s Hall of Fame and is founder of a national sports schools fitness programme.
 Watch video